pfillion/helloworld/README.md

 The goal being to test different concepts like:

 - Go programming language including testing and project structure
-- Using Makefile for builds, tests and more
+- Using Drone.io and Makefile for builds, tests and more
 - Create a Docker image and install the Go app